-By default, the software uses the file config.text to read and write a nonvolatile copy of the system configuration.
-However, you can specify a different filename, which will be loaded during the next boot cycle.
+By default, the Cisco IOS software uses the file config.text to read and write a nonvolatile copy of the system configuration.
+However, you can specify a different filename that will be loaded during the next boot cycle.

 Beginning in privileged EXEC mode, follow these steps to specify a different configuration filename: